dalibo/pitrery/UPGRADE.md

 When using the "rsync" storage method, the directory tree of the previous backup is duplicated using hardlinks for files, before rsync'ing over the new tree.
-The duplication is no longer done using `cp -rl` but with `pax -rwl`.
+The duplication can be done using `cp -rl` or `pax -rwl`.
 This make pitrery more portable on non-GNU systems.
+The tool can be chosen at build time, GNU cp staying the default.

-When using this method over SSH, `pax` is required on the target host.
+When using this method over SSH, `pax` may be required on the target host.

 Upgrade to 1.7